ECT Department – Hopewood Park – patient information leaflet

 • An Operating Department Practitioner/anaesthetic nurse – assists the anaesthetist

 Sometimes a trainee doctor is present in the room.
 This is a qualified doctor who is gaining experience in ECT and may deliver your treatment under supervision of the consultant.
-Medical students may also be present and you will be asked at clerking if you don’t want them to be present.
+Medical/nurse students may also be present and you will be asked at clerking if you don’t want them to be present.

 Staff may need to wear personal protective equipment (PPE) in the clinic.
 This is for your safety and their own.